MustafaLotfi/Paper-Piano/README.md

 https://user-images.githubusercontent.com/53625380/214583911-ccb8c06c-a029-486d-b24f-24f81e22ec19.mp4

 I don't know why, but you should go to the second 10 or more to watch the demo.
+Also don't forget to unmute the video.

 ## More Details:
 Firstly hand landmarks in both of the images of cameras are detected.